Forgetfulness: Men may actually have an excuse to forget

-Forgetfulness, it’s pretty normal for us to loose our keys from time to time, and even misplace a thing or two.
+Forgetfulness, it’s pretty normal for us to lose our keys from time to time, and even misplace a thing or two.
 The challenge comes when forgetfulness and memory loss are a recurrent problem, one which progressively gets worse.
-Age plays a large role in mental decline and associated disorders such as Dementia and Alzheimer’s.
+Age plays a large role in the mental decline and associated disorders such as Dementia and Alzheimer’s.
 It makes the chances of losing our memory a very real threat.

 Forgetfulness and men